 At Village on Antioch Preschool we use a curriculum based on developmentally appropriate practices (DAP).
 This educational approach nurtures healthy academic growth and development, as well as age-appropriate social, emotional, and physical skills.
 The key to success with the DAP curriculum lies with your child’s full involvement in and satisfaction from the activities throughout the daily schedule.

-The D.A.P. learning curriculum assures that each child is active as they learn through doing.
+The DAP curriculum assures that each child is active as they learn through doing.
 Through their play, children learn to think and solve problems for themselves.
 Each child is recognized for their own level of development and work from that level to achieve social, emotional, and intellectual growth.
 Each child is taught to take responsibility for what they do during planning, working and evaluating the day.
 As a result, children realize that they are able to control what they do and can make decisions themselves from a group of age-appropriate choices.

-Circle time: Children and teachers gather together for a time of reading stories, singing songs, playing games and briefly talking about what will be happening during the day.
-The children take turns being leader, checking the weather, helping with the calendar and doing show and tell.
+Circle time: Children and teachers gather together for a time of reading stories, singing songs, playing games, and briefly talking about what will be happening during the day.
+The children take turns being leader, checking the weather, helping with the calendar, and doing show and tell.
 Unlike any other part of the day, everyone is involved in the same activity at the same time.

 Small Group and Planning Time: Each class divides into two small groups in order to facilitate more teacher-directed time.
 In planning, the children decide what they want to do in the work centers.

 Work Time: This is the time of day when children carry out the plans they made during Planning Time.
 The children make choices and can move freely to each activity at their own pace.
 The teachers aid and enhance skill development as children work with different materials.